nshtech/InkTankSite/README.md

     - index.html
     - favicon.png

-The site is based off of the template Buttefly at: http://designscrazed.org/business-website-templates/
+The site is based off of the template [Buttefly](http://designscrazed.org/business-website-templates/)